JustfortehLulz/skillSearchP4G/README.md

 Features:
   Search up any persona skill to find which personas have that skill.
   Clicking on the resultant persona will show stats, elemental weakness, and other learned skills.
+  Reads data off from the MongoDB in order to